-Jordan Baraniecki was born, raised, and resides in Saskatoon.
+Jordan Baraniecki was born, raised, and resides in Saskatoon, Canada.
 Having the opportunity to study at three different universities in Canada for his degree, he graduated from the Nova Scotia College of Art and Design in 2016 with a major in Fine Art.
 Jordan primarily works in the realm of photography and drawing; jumping back and forth when one medium exhausts itself.
-In 2013 he took a year of philosophy at the University of Saskatchewan, which influenced his way of looking at the seemingly empty spaces of the world and transcribing those findings into a drawing.
+In 2013 he took a year of philosophy at the University of Saskatchewan, which influenced his way of looking at the seemingly empty spaces of the world and transcribing those findings into works of art.

 Baraniecki is a member of Invisible Art Collective International (2015)